ep2p/kademlia-api/README.md

 default <K> void sendStoreResults(Node<C> caller, Node<C> requester, K key, boolean success){}
 ```

-Normally this Kademlia absstraction doesn't care about storing data.
+Normally this Kademlia abstraction doesn't care about storing data.
 It only joins peers in the network.
 If you want to create something like DHT and store data, you need to implement these methods too.

 ### P2PApi
 If you call any `NodeApi` methods on one end. on the other end you need to receive them and call appropriate method on you KademliaNode.